 Run the pump

+On Time-of-Day pricing, consider running the pool pump during lower-cost off-peak hours, and have pool operations end by noon.
 Keeping the pool circulating a longer period of time each day has a couple of advantages:

 - The longer periods of circulation will help to reduce algae.

 - If you have a salt system, you can run the system many more hours per day and get increased chlorine production if needed.

 A good pool cover keeps water temperatures about 10 degrees higher and reduces evaporation of water and chemicals by about 70 percent.
 Your pool stays warmer—and cleaner—as energy use and equipment wear are minimized.

 Keeping a spa heated can use a significant amount of energy, especially during the winter.
 If your spa is 240V, and always heated to your maximum temp (usually 100+), consider the following tips:

 - For daily use in the winter, lower the temperature 3 to 5 degrees after use, and turn it back up an hour before use the following day.
 Maintaining a lower spa temperature during winter nights will help you save.